schunglu/mcb185_homework/participation.md

 	+ Attended class Tuesday
 	+ Introduced myself to Jenna
 	+ Got assessed for unit 3
-	+ Was also sick Thursday, so didn't go to class
+	+ No class Thursday, worked on unit 4 at home
 	+ Attended a Coderie
 	+ Total 5 points